dxns-hub/harmonic-balancer-project/README.md

 ## Harmoic Balancer Project

-- **Harmonic Balancer**: A mathematical tuning fork designed to help individuals find balance in various aspects of life.
+A mathematical tuning fork designed to help individuals find balance in various aspects of life.
 Our tool leverages key principles to optimize performance and efficiency:

 - **R (Resonance)**: Identify and optimize patterns within systems.
 - **F (Fuel Efficiency)**: Ensure efficient utilization of resources.